NewsSite mapContact Choose Language

 − having become fully disabled for work until his spouse’s death or within one year of his spouse’s death, or

-According to the regulations on the Serbian Armed Forces, the spouse of a professional military service man who has died during his/her military engagement acquires the right to survivor’s pension regardless of the prescribed years of age, provided that he/she has not entered into another marriage, or, if having children, that the children have completed their education.
+According to the regulations on the Serbian Army who died during the actions, the spouse, i.e. the extramarital partner of a professional military person, acquires the right to a family pension regardless of the prescribed age, provided that he has not remarried.

 A child becomes eligible for survivor’s pension and is entitled to it until turning 15 yeras of age.